MicrosoftDocs/fabric-docs/docs/data-factory/connector-amazon-s3-compatible-copy-activity.md

       :::image type="content" source="./media/connector-amazon-s3-compatible/path-to-file-list.png" alt-text="Screenshot showing list of files.":::

 - **File format**: Select the file format applied from the drop-down list.
-Select Settings to configure the file format.
+Select **Settings** to configure the file format.
 For settings of different file formats, refer to articles in [Supported format](#supported-format) for detailed information.

-- **Recursively**: Indicates whether the data is read recursively from the subfolders or only from the specified folder.
-Note that when **recursive** is set to **true** and the destination is a file-based store, an empty folder or subfolder isn't copied or created at the destination.
-Allowed values are **true** (default) and **false**.
-This property doesn't apply when you configure `fileListPath`.
+- **Recursively**: Specify whether the data is read recursively from the subfolders or only from the specified folder.
+Note that when **recursive** is selected and the destination is a file-based store, an empty folder or subfolder isn't copied or created at the destination.
+This property is selected by default and doesn't apply when you configure **Path to file list**.

 Under **Advanced**, you can specify the following fields: